CRImier/hmc5883l/README.md

 34.45
 ```

+* Uses continuous measurement mode.
+Single measurement mode can be easily implemented, though.
-You might want to tinker with 'gauss' value in constructor if you see that the output values do not correspond to the way sensor is moved.
-Alternatively, beware of magnets - this driver does not do calibration =(
+* You might want to tinker with 'gauss' value in constructor if you see that the output values do not correspond to the way sensor is moved.
+* Beware of magnets - this driver does not do calibration =(

 References
 ----------